isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 A class with a virtual function is usually (and in general) used via a pointer to base.
 Usually, the last user has to call delete on a pointer to base, often via a smart pointer to base, so the destructor should be public and virtual.
-Less commonly, if deletion through a pointer to base is not intended to be supported, the destructor should be protected and nonvirtual; see [C.35](#Rc-dtor-virtual).
+Less commonly, if deletion through a pointer to base is not intended to be supported, the destructor should be protected and non-virtual; see [C.35](#Rc-dtor-virtual).

 ##### Example, bad

     struct B {
         virtual int f() = 0;
-        // ... no user-written destructor, defaults to public nonvirtual ...
+        // ... no user-written destructor, defaults to public non-virtual ...
     };

     // bad: derived from a class without a virtual destructor